cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/zendesk-sso-saas.md

 1. To begin, navigate to your Zendesk administrator dashboard, typically available at `<yourdomain>.zendesk.com/admin/security/sso`.

-1. In a separate tab or window, open the [Cloudflare for Teams Dashboard](https://dash.teams.cloudflare.com) and navigate to **Access** > **Applications**.
+1. In a separate tab or window, open the [Zero Trust Dashboard](https://dash.teams.cloudflare.com) and navigate to **Access** > **Applications**.

 1. Select *SaaS* as the application type to begin creating a SaaS application.

-1. Copy the following fields from your Zendesk account and input them in the Cloudflare for Teams application configuration:
+1. Copy the following fields from your Zendesk account and input them in the Zero Trust application configuration:
     * **Assertion Consumer Service URL**.
 This URL appears as `SAML SSO URL` in your Zendesk account.
     * **Entity ID**: `https://yoursubdomain.zendesk.com`
     * **NameID**: Email